BidMyListing

 Other things to consider:

-• Thoroughly clean your house before you list it
+• Thoroughly cleaning your house

 Accepting an Offer